 A neurological problem such as vision loss usually indicates a surgical approach, but a tumor that is clearly growing or causing a hormone imbalance could as well.
 Typically, surgeons surgically remove pituitary tumors through the nasal passage.

 When radiation therapy recommended, UMMC patients have access to proton therapy, a highly advanced and precise form of radiation at the Maryland Proton Treatment Center (MPTC).
 Called pencil beam scanning, this technology delivers powerful beams directly to tumors, protecting sensitive nearby tissues.

 Monitoring and Medication

 Some tumors may just need monitoring or medications to halt their growth.
-In particular, prolactin-secreting tumors, which can stimulate breast milk production without pregnancy, may respond well to medical management with dopamine-related drugs.
+In particular, prolactin-secreting tumors may respond well to medical management with dopamine-related drugs.